-3.1.1 The Committee shall meet as required, with Meetings normally to be held twice in each financial year, at a place and time as determined by the Committee Chair.
+3.1.1 The Committee shall meet as required, with meetings normally to be held twice in each financial year, at a please and time as determined by the Committee Chair.

-3.1.2 In addition, the Committee Chair may convene Meetings to consider business which may require urgent consideration.
+3.1.2 In addition, the Committee Chair may convene meetings to consider business which may require urgent consideration.